Professor of Sociology

 Simon has served on the editorial boards of a number of key international journals in his field (such as Sociology of Health & Illness; Health; Social Theory & Health).
 He is also a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Society of Arts (FRSA).

 He has been notably active in recent years, as an outgrowth of his previous interests in body matters, in developing with colleagues social and interdisciplinary research agendas regarding sleep and society, including an early agenda-setting ESRC 'Sleep and Society' seminar series and other recent discussions and reflections on sleep matters and the politics of sleep in Somatosphere, the RSA journal and Discover Society.
-This in turn has been augmented through other interrelated strands of research (some early, others now well established) on the sociology and politics of pharmaceuticals; mental health and illness; biomedical enhancements; new forms of monitoring, measuring, managing and optimising ourselves in the digital age and the big data era, and most recently of all, the social and political dimensions of chronobiology in society.
+This in turn has been augmented through other interrelated strands of research (some early, others now well established) on the sociology and politics of pharmaceuticals; mental health and illness; biomedical enhancements and 'biohacking'; new forms of monitoring, measuring, managing and optimising ourselves in the digital age and the big data era, and most recently of all, the social, cultural and political dimensions of chronobiology in society.

 Williams, S.J, Coveney, C. and Gabe, J. (2017) The concept of medicalisation reassessed: A response to Joan Busfield.
 Sociology of Health and Illness.
 39, 5: 775-80.